- 8 Days

 Journey into the scenic wilds of America's most northern state, through Alaska's rugged forests and wildlife.
-The destination: the magnificent, six-million acre Denali National Park and Reserve.
+Your destination: the magnificent, six-million acre Denali National Park and Reserve.
 Familiarize yourself with the park, walking its trails with a guide, and choose from optional excursions to personalize your adventure.
-Keep binoculars close at hand: this dazzling and vast wilderness is home to Dall sheep, eagles, wolves, migrating caribou, and grizzly bears—and catching sight of them is a thrill not soon forgotten.
-A highlight of this adventure includes traveling along the historic Alaska Railroad aboard a private Wilderness Express deluxe dome rail car, featuring spectacular 360º viewing.
+Keep binoculars close at hand.
+This dazzling and vast wilderness is home to Dall sheep, eagles, wolves, migrating caribou, and grizzly bears—catching sight of them is a thrill not soon forgotten.
+A final highlight of this adventure includes an afternoon traveling aboard the historic Alaska Railroad with superior viewing from your upgraded GoldStar glass-dome seat.

 Day +1: Arrive Fairbanks, Alaska

 Welcome to Fairbanks!
 The city is also known as “The Golden Heart of Alaska,” a reference to the discovery of gold in 1902 and its location in Alaska’s interior.
 Meet your Orbridge Expedition Leader and traveling companions at a welcome reception, and prepare for your upcoming Denali activities and excursions.

 A special note for visitors:

 The Pretty Rocks area in Denali National Park’s Polychrome Pass has a slow-moving landslide that forced an early closure of the Denali Park Road in 2021.
 The National Park Service has announced that the road will be open for summer until mile 43 due to road improvements.